-Clinically, hypohydration refers to a state of hypertonic hypovolemia, which follows the net loss of hypoosmotic body water, causing a rise in extracellular tonicity (199).
-During such hypohydration, a shift in water from intracellular to extracellular compartments occurs to equilibrate osmolality between compartments, leading to intracellular hypohydration and a rise in plasma osmolality (198, 519).
+Clinically, hypohydration refers to a state of hypertonic hypovolemia, which follows the net loss of hypo-osmotic body water, causing a rise in extracellular tonicity (201).
+During such hypohydration, a shift in water from intracellular to extracellular compartments occurs to equilibrate osmolality between compartments, leading to intracellular hypohydration and a rise in plasma osmolality (202, 203).
 This triggers the osmoreceptor and endocrine mediated cascade to conserve and acquire water.
-In contrast, extracellular hypohydration occurs when the concentration of body water lost is iso-osmotic relative to plasma (i.e. isotonic hypovolemia), causing a contraction of the extracellular compartment which cannot mobilize water from the intracellular compartment, leaving plasma osmolality unchanged.
-The water conservation and acquisition responses associated with extracellular hypohydration are thus non-osmotic and comprise of acute peripheral and renal vasoconstriction, along with the non-humoral defense of blood volume (197, 198).
-From a clinical perspective, the magnitude of dehydration in relation to body mass loss is defined as mild (<5%), moderate (5-10%) and severe (>10%) and in relation to osmolality as isotonic (275-295 mOsm.kg-1), hypotonic (<275 mOsm.kg-1) and hypertonic (>295 mOsm.kg-1) (Table 1) (384, 538).
-However, from a physical activity perspective lower levels of dehydration have implications on exercise capacity and performance, such that mild, moderate and severe dehydration can be considered <3%, 3-6% and >6% body mass loss, respectively (see also Section 5)
+In contrast, extracellular hypohydration occurs when the concentration of body water lost is iso-osmotic relative to plasma (i.e., isotonic hypovolemia), causing a contraction of the extracellular compartment, which cannot mobilize water from the intracellular compartment, leaving plasma osmolality unchanged.
+The water conservation and acquisition responses associated with extracellular hypohydration are thus nonosmotic and comprise of acute peripheral and renal vasoconstriction, along with the nonhumoral defense of blood volume (202, 204).
+From a clinical perspective, the magnitude of dehydration in relation to body mass loss is defined as mild (<5%), moderate (5-10%) and severe (>10%) and in relation to osmolality as isotonic (275-295 mosmol/kgH2O), hypotonic (<275 mosmol/kgH2O), and hypertonic (>295 mosmol/kgH2O) (TABLE 1) (206, 207).
+However, from a physical activity perspective lower levels of dehydration have implications on exercise capacity and performance,